BartMassey/canvas-hw/README.md

 # canvas-hw: tools for offline homework grading in Canvas LMS
 Bart Massey 2023

-These are janky half-finished tools for downloading an assignment from Canvas that is presumed to be one ZIP file per submission, unpacking that locally, then allowing local grading.
-At the end, the grade results are uploaded to Canvas.
+These are tools for working with Canvas grades.

+* `unpack-hw.py`: Download an assignment from Canvas that is presumed to be one ZIP file per submission, unpack that locally for local grading.

+  With the `--rust` flag enabled, Cargo projects in submissions are cleaned up to a more consistent format.

+* `upload-grades.py`: Extract the local grades and upload them to Canvas.

+* `update-grades.py`: Extract the local grades and update a local CSV gradebook.
+Not used in a long time — may not work.

 Thus is SpeedGrader avoided.